 The College of Education offers a Master of Arts in Teaching (MAT) degree program created especially for individuals without teaching credentials who have earned baccalaureate degrees in specific content areas and want to become teachers in an expeditious fashion.
-The MAT is a 36-hour graduate degree program with three tracks: P–4, Middle, & Secondary.
-Tailored to accommodate most working students’ schedules, this program involves a 27-hour core plus 9 hours of required courses within the selected track that can be completed in five semesters including fall, spring, and summer sessions.
+The MAT is a 36-hour graduate degree program with three tracks: P–4, Middle, and Secondary.
+Tailored to accommodate most working students' schedules, this program involves a 27-hour core plus 9 hours of required courses within the selected track that can be completed in five semesters including fall, spring, and summer sessions.

 Admission, Retention, and Exit Requirements